David PACE guitars

-I believe David Pace is going to be one of the best known luthiers in the United States.
-A relative newcomer, David has achieved enormous skill and insight in fine guitar making already and I rank his recent instruments among the best I've seen and heard from American workshops.
+We believe that David Pace is one of the best luthiers in the United States.
+He is continuously demonstrating his enormous skill and insight in fine guitar-making and we rank his instruments among the best we've seen and heard from American luthiers.

 David PACE